Tullamore: Sport

 Tullamore has a number of sporting organisations, including Gaelic games, association football, rugby union and athletics clubs.

 Gaelic games are represented by Tullamore GAA, Ballinamere GAA and Durrow GAA.
 Tullamore GAA won four senior football championships and one senior hurling championship in the early 21st century.
-Between football and hurling championships, Tullamore is the most successful club in the history of Offaly GAA.
+Between football and hurling championships, Tullamore is one of the most successful clubs in the history of Offaly GAA.
 Ballinamere won the intermediate hurling championship in 2013, and therefore play senior hurling along with Tullamore.
 Durrow partakes in the senior 'B' football championship.
 O'Connor Park is the Offaly GAA home stadium for both the Offaly Gaelic football and hurling teams.
 The stadium has a capacity of 20,000 following an upgrade in 2006.
 The ground consists of a covered stand on one side of the pitch, with terracing on the other three.
 A stand was built in 1991 but replaced by the current structure in 2006.
 It seats 7,000 people and also includes a press box and a special section for wheelchair users.

 Association football (soccer) is represented by Tullamore Town F.C.
 This club was founded in 1941 and have teams in the Leinster Senior League, Combined Counties League (2nd team Women's and Youths) and the Midland Schoolboys League.

 Tullamore Rugby Club was founded in 1937 and is based in Spollenstown.
 The Tullamore 1sts team was successful in 2012 as Ulster Bank All Ireland Jnr Cup Champions.

 Tullamore Harriers caters for athletics in the town, and was founded in 1953.

 Other leisure facilities include the Aura Leisure Centre Tullamore, located on Hophill Road, which has a full gym suite and a 25-metre swimming pool.
 Tullamore Golf Club has been situated at Brookfield since 1926 and has an 18-hole championship parkland golf course.
 It was rated among the top 25 parkland courses in Ireland in Backspin's 2014 Irish Golf Course Rankings.